Understanding the Car Insurance Renewal Process

 Rate Changes and Premium Adjustments

 Your individual rate change depends on several personal factors—claims filed, traffic violations received, accidents, and changes to your driving profile all influence your new premium.
-Even factors outside your control—such as increased claims in your area or rising repair costs—can affect what you pay at renewal.
+Even factors outside your control—such as increased claims in your area, rising repair costs, or new tariffs on imported auto parts (25% tariffs effective May 2025)—can affect what you pay at renewal.
 Safe drivers may see near-flat renewals, while higher-risk profiles can face increases well above the national average.

 Automatic vs. Manual Renewal